 Skip to content

 Security breach incidents have become as ubiquitous as Monday morning traffic.
 Occurrences appear to be getting more sophisticated in scale when it comes to the volume of data stolen and the financial impact to both enterprise and individuals.
+Adopting strong DLP policies is key when it comes to protecting data.

 The latest security breach to dominate the airwaves—Facebook—involved “50 million accounts,” the social media giant initially said, though they recently walked that number back to only “29 million accounts.”
 Unsurprisingly, they are keeping very quiet about possible culprits—more than likely state-sponsored, but that remains to be proven.